 Foreword by Zak Vilen:

-Juliana was an undergraduate student who completed an internship in the Huang lab as part of her biotechnology program at Palm Beach State College.
+Juliana was an undergraduate student who completed an internship in the Huang lab on the Scripps Florida campus as part of her biotechnology program at Palm Beach State College.
 This internship was her first introduction to glycobiology, and we were all impressed with the passion and dedication she showed to an entirely new area of research.
 Unfortunately, her time in the lab was cut short by the spread of COVID19 and the temporary closure of our institute.
 Now she intends to enter industry where we are confident she will excel.
 We wish her the best of luck in her future scientific endeavors!

 My Adventure at Scripps